-Work with landlords to return empty properties back into use helping to increase the availability of affordable housing for sale or rent.
+Work with landlords to return empty properties back into use helping to increase the availability of housing for sale or rent in line with the empty property strategy.

 To support better health and well-being we will

 Improve the quality of care and support provided to individuals at home through a multidisciplinary team around people in our Community Cluster Networks, ensuring timely and responsive assessments that are people centred and meet need.
 This will also improve our ability to anticipate future need and ensure contingency plans are in place.